type-challenges/type-challenges/questions/12-medium-chainable-options/README.md

 You don't need to write any js/ts logic to handle the problem - just in type level.

-You can assume that `key` only accept `string` and the `value` and be anything - just leave it as-is.
+You can assume that `key` only accepts `string` and the `value` can be anything - just leave it as-is.
 Same `key` won't be passed twice.

 <!--info-footer-start--><br><a href="../../README.md" target="_blank"><img src="https://img.shields.io/badge/-Back-grey" alt="Back"/></a> <a href="https://tsch.js.org/12/answer" target="_blank"><img src="https://img.shields.io/badge/-Share%20your%20Solutions-teal" alt="Share your Solutions"/></a> <a href="https://tsch.js.org/12/solutions" target="_blank"><img src="https://img.shields.io/badge/-Check%20out%20Solutions-de5a77?logo=awesome-lists&logoColor=white" alt="Check out Solutions"/></a> <!--info-footer-end-->